darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > 5) Lines 329-331 illustrates a problem of analysis, where an a priori is considered as a result.

 We agree that this ought not to have been done, and have deleted the offending sentence.
-We thank the referee for pointing this out mistake.
-We would appreciate if they could point out others.
+We thank the referee for pointing out this mistake.
+We would very much appreciate if they could point out others that they might have also found, so that we can fix them.

 > 6) Basic information is often hidden in the paper and/or comes too late.
 The magnitude of the star should be provided very early, so that one understands that the poor signal in the Fourier spectrum is not related to a low luminosity.
 The actual frequency resolution should be given (either the value 0.007 µHz in the caption of Fig 2, or the description of the time series in Section 2, is incorrect).